Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Methodology

+Identifying reasoning-critical heads requires estimating the sensitivity to complete KV cache usage of individual KV heads; therefore, we employ an extra gating parameter $\alpha_{l,h}\in [0,1]^{L\times H}$ to each head $h$ and each layer $l$ after scaled dot product attention\citep{xiao2024duoattentionefficienta,tang2024razorattentionefficienta,bhaskar2025cachemea}.
+And we can construct the full KV cache and local KV cache access via attention mask ($\mathbf{M}_{\textit{casual}}$ and $\mathbf{M}_{\textit{local}}$):

-where $\boldsymbol{\alpha} \in [0, 1]^{L \times H}$ represents the learnable gating parameters for $L$ layers and $H$ heads, with $\alpha_{i,j}$ represents the weight assigned to full attention on the $j$-th head in the $i$-th layer.
-This design dramatically reduces the optimization space to only $L \times H$ gating parameters by freezing all LLM parameters, making it feasible to apply RL for identifying \emph{reasoning heads}.
+which uses lightweight gating adapters to quantify each head's reliance on full versus local KV cache access.
+We use the local attention mask \citep{xiao2023efficientstreaminga} with the constant initial sink tokens and recent tokens for numeric stability.
+This design dramatically reduces the optimization space to only $L \times H$ gating parameters by freezing all LLM parameters, making it feasible to apply RL for identifying reasoning-critical heads.